Limited support for Newark and Sherwood

-We're not currently able to provide detailed weekly summaries for Newark and Sherwood Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Newark and Sherwood Council.
+Running the service is expensive, and we need to cover our costs.

 Full Council - Tuesday, 17th December, 2024 6.00 pm